The Hermès Collector's Compendium: History, Authentication & Market Intelligence

 Kelly Sport

 Canvas/leather combination.
-Casual Kelly for active use.
+Casual Kelly.
 35cm or 50cm.
 Discontinued early 2000s.

 - Market Position

 - Vintage collector item.
+Rare to find pristine examples.
 Values vary by condition.
-Rare to find pristine examples.

 Kelly Cut